dersam/RTPHPLib/README.md

 * Submit pull requests against master.

 ##Tests
-The unit tests are still a work in progress.

 Running `phpunit` from the project root will run the tests.
 The tests currently expect an RT instance running on `localhost:8080`.
 You can easily get a local instance by using the `netsandbox/request-tracker` docker container.
+If your instance is not at localhost, you can specify a different uri by setting the `RT_ENDPOINT` environment variable.